swift-logging/swift-logging-specifications/proposals/0002-event-interface.md

 ## Proposed design

-I propose that we use the following interface for the log events:
+I propose that we use the following interface for the log events _(why?)_:

 ```swift
 struct Event {